vassiliskrikonis/pantone-board/README.md

 - [ ] ColoPicker should keep the last picked color onClose even if the Add Color button was not pressed
 - [ ] Newly created color should be placed on the top of the board
 - [ ] Rework or design custom full page color picker with swatches or Pantone color grid
+- [ ] On resize, constrain all cards to visible canvas

 ## Design & Implementation decisions